blocktransfer/reg-publications/examinations/response-8/response-8.md

 Firstr o f all,  I would like to commend the Commission for bringing transfer agentr regualtions back onto the proposed-rule  stage earlier this moonth.[^rin] I partiucally appreciate how this is the only one of  23  agency  rules with an regualtory classification under E.O.
 14192.
 If I might say so, transfer agents offer the perfect outdated regulatory regime to update with the leeway given  by any defregulations.

 NAmely, in jsut a few monhtss we'll reach the ten-year annivaersary of staff  contemplations of TA market structure in S7-27-15.
-In this time, the monoply  concerns raised about DTCC  have only strengthened as  they  rollout an industry-encompassing[^totla-ccontrol] ssystem  designed  to encompass all U.S. assets.[^pprev-psure]
+In this time, the monoply  concerns raised about DTCC  have only strengthened as  they  rollout an industry-encompassing[^totla-ccontrol] ssystem  designed  to encompass all U.S. assets.[^pprev-psure] Unlike other Proposed urlemaking, 3235-AL55 has a single congressional authority.[^dtmnd]

-, as the XYZ_EXISTINGLAW_POLITICS

 we  havce now  a complex override  of a lot including Reg SCI changes "SEC emphasized that as market structure evolved, systemic risk also extended beyond traditional exchanges and clearing agencies." and  then droopping TA  cybersecuriyty  *and*  Amendments Regarding the Definition of “Exchange” and Alternative Trading Systems(ATSs) That Trade U.S. Treasury and Agency Securities, National Market System (NMS) Stocks,and Other Securitie as cited in File No. S7-02-22[^pierce]